 In addition to the preferred MSY-related benchmarks, update SEDAR 15 alternative proxies (Fmax, F30%, along with their associated yields)

-8. Project future stock conditions (biomass, abundance, and exploitation) and update the stock rebuilding schedules in accordance with recent rebuilding options proposed in Snapper-Grouper Amendment 17A.
+7. Project future stock conditions (biomass, abundance, and exploitation) and update the stock rebuilding schedules in accordance with recent rebuilding options proposed in Snapper-Grouper Amendment 17A.
 Additional details will be provided as the amendment progresses.
+Conduct probability analyses and stochastic projections to determine probabilities of rebuilding.
 Provide rebuilding schedules that report the probability of recovery occurring within the chosen rebuilding period to support the SSC developing ABC recommendations.

 Caveats: